-Professor Michael Pearce joined the Art Department at CLU full-time in 2005 having previously served as an adjunct professor in 2001.
+Professor Michael Pearce joined the CLU Art Department full-time in 2005, having previously served as an adjunct professor in 2001.
 He's an accomplished oil painter, installation designer, and an award-winning theatrical scenic designer.
 He says teaching painting and drawing to CLU students is the most rewarding job of his life.

-He founded and chaired The Representational Art Conferences, a series of events designed to provide an academic platform for the discussion of 21st Century representational art.
+He founded and chaired The Representational Art Conferences, a series of international cultural events designed to provide an academic platform for the discussion of 21st Century representational art.

 Michael earned his undergraduate degree in theater from Dartington College of Arts and an M.F.A. in scenic design from University of Southern California.
 In October of 2007 his PhD dissertation "Vesica: Using Neolithic British Ritual Art and Architecture as a Model for Making Contemporary Art." was accepted by examiners at Plymouth University, England, who awarded the doctorate in 2008.

 His research interests include: Imaginative Realism, Fantasy and Science fiction art, Emergence, Aesthetics, Alchemy, Prehistoric British Art and Architecture, Ritual symbolism, Renaissance symbolism and mysticism, British Antiquarianism.

 He is author of Art in the Age of Emergence, a book about representational art in the 21st Century.